-To receive a regular high school diploma, students in New York State must pass five Regents Exams with a score of 65 or higher: Integrated Algebra, Global History & Geography, U.S. History & Government, Comprehensive English, and any one science exam (Chemistry, Earth Science, Living Environment or Physics).
+To receive a regular high school diploma, students in New York State must pass five Regents Exams with a score of 65 or higher: Any math exam, such as Integrated Algebra, Algebra 1, Geometry, or Algebra II/Trigonometry.
+Any social studies exam such as Global History & Geography, U.S. History & Government (Framework); Comprehensive English, and any one science exam (Chemistry, Earth Science, Living Environment or Physics).

-To receive an Advanced Regents Diploma, students must also pass an additional science exam and all three math exams (Algebra 2/Trigonometry, Geometry, and Integrated Algebra).
+To receive an Advanced Regents Diploma, students must also pass at least nine Regents exams including an additional science exam and all three math exams (Algebra 2/Trigonometry, Geometry, and Integrated Algebra).

 Format and Content